hsuonsivu/hsupublic/3d-models/README.md

 - Attachments for flat surface, a 62mm pole, and vertical surface.
 These all assume 35mm wood screws to be used.
 The unit itself will stand on flat surface, but can be screwed into place with flat attachment.
+The attachments use a clip to keep the unit in place, but you can use a 3.5mm screw to secure the unit.

 - Plastic tweezers to help putting magnet into its slot.

 - Very small part to lock the magnet in place after the magnet is in its slot.
-Narrow bent-nose pliers are very useful to install this after.
-This allows magnets to be recovered from the print.
-The lock part has a tiny ball clip and keeps it in place quite well.
+Narrow bent-nose pliers are very useful to install this after putting the magnet in.
+This allows magnets to be recovered from the print later.
+The lock part has a tiny ball clip and keeps the magnet in place quite well.

 - A tool to help placing the magnet into its slot.
 This does not work very well and it is overkill anyway, so this is not printed by